scyberLink/create-reblend-app/packages/cra-template-typescript/template/README.md

 ## Learn More

-You can learn more in the [Create Scansio App documentation](https://scyberLink.github.io/create-scansio-app/docs/getting-started).
+You can learn more in the [Create Reblend App documentation](https://scyberLink.github.io/create-reblend-app/docs/getting-started).

-To learn Scansio, check out the [Scansio documentation](https://scansiojs.org/).
+To learn Reblend, check out the [Reblend documentation](https://reblendjs.org/).